fruitsamples/PVRTextureLoader/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.5
+- Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.

+Version 1.4
+- Upgraded project to build with the iOS 4 SDK.

+Version 1.3
+- Modified the script so that it works regardless of where texturetool is installed.

 Version 1.2
 - Check for availablility of any GL extensions used.
 Disable UI if extensions aren't present.
 - Set proper min filter param depending on if texture is going to be mipmapped or not.
 This provides a hint to GL in order to help decrease memory usage.